10 Essential Lessons for Life: Be Resilient

-I’ll give you space to feel – because those feelings are your own and they are okay to have.
+I’ll give you space to feel - because those feelings are your own and they are okay to have.
 And I will love you through them.
-I’m your mommy when your mad, sad, and happy.
+I’m your mommy when you're mad, sad, and happy.
 And I promise you, there will be happiness again.

 The Sun Will Shine Again

 Allow your children to weather their own storms.
 Give them a safe place to process, and help them navigate how to handle their emotions in an effective way.
 Letting children feel and process doesn’t mean you have to tolerate a temper tantrum every five minutes.